Leaving a Legacy:

 If we would each be asked what our top lifetime priorities are, surely family and living a Jewish life based on Torah values would be among our top five.
 And if we were to write a LOVE LETTER to our children and grandchildren to communicate to them what matters– we would include those values and priorities.

-A legacy gift makes a tremendous impact and clearly communicates your priorities.
+A legacy gift is simply a gift made through your will or by your beneficiary designation that makes a gift to the institutions you care about at the end of life.
+This type of gift clearly communicates your priorities.
 It gives a shape and a clear voice to your values.
 Through a legacy gift, your values live forever.

-Legacy giving is a deeply personal act of selflessness.
-Directing your gift to the SAR Endowment is a way to help ensure that Jewish education is accessible to future generations.
-The annual funding from the endowment is directed to the tuition assistance program, helps to minimize increases in tuition, and ensures the financial stability of SAR.
+Legacy or Planned Giving is a deeply personal act of selflessness.
+Directing your gift to SAR is a way to help ensure that Jewish education is accessible to future generations.
+You may choose to designate the gift to the school’s endowment, to SAR’s area of greatest need, or to any specific program that you indicate.

 Consider making your legacy gift by: